NASPA Games

 NASPA Games, formerly known as North American Scrabble Players Association (NASPA), is a nonprofit organization founded in 2009 to administer competitive Scrabble tournaments and clubs in North America.
 It officially took over these activities from the National Scrabble Association (NSA) on July 1, 2009.
-As of July 31, 2021, the organization is no longer associated with the North American owner of the SCRABBLE® trademarks, Hasbro, Inc.
+As of July 31, 2021, the organization is no longer associated with the North American owner of the Scrabble trademarks, Hasbro.

 Activities

 NASPA has organized an annual North American championship since taking over from the NSA in 2009, most recently held in July 2024 in South Bend, Indiana.
 Initially, it was known by its inherited name, the National Scrabble Championship (NSC).
 In 2015, the championship was officially renamed the North American Scrabble Championship (NASC), in recognition of its significant Canadian membership.
 In September 2021, the championship was officially renamed the Scrabble Players Championship (SPC), as a consequence of NASPA's dissociation from Hasbro.

 Its committees and officers perform a number of tasks, including: